PEO vs EOR: key differences and how to choose

 These cons are described below.

-• Higher Expenses: Higher expenses mean EOR services can be costly for long-term employment needs, especially when establishing your business operations in multiple countries at once.
+- Higher Expenses: EOR services can be costly for long-term employment, especially when operating in multiple countries at once.

-• Poor Digital Compliance: Poor digital compliance means that some EORs use outdated digital systems or methods which leads to problems in processes like payroll, tax filing, or employee record management.
+- Poor Digital Compliance: Some EORs use outdated systems, which can cause problems in payroll processing, tax filing, or employee record management.

 What are the similarities between a PEO and an EOR?